Supply Chain Management

 "Respect Independence" and "Cooperation and Competition"

-Daikin has an open door policy on choosing suppliers in which we welcome bids from any company, regardless of nationality, size, or years in business.
+Daikin has an open door policy on choosing suppliers in which we welcome bids from any company, regardless of nationality, size, or transaction results.

-In our air conditioning divisions, information on product specs, desired quality and cost, and delivery times is posted on our website in order to achieve equality of opportunity.
+In our air conditioning divisions, information on product specifications, quality and target cost, and delivery times is posted on our website in order to achieve equality of opportunity.
 All companies satisfying our criteria become eligible to do business with us.

-In our Chemicals Division as well, we do business with any supplier meeting our criteria for specifications, quality, price, and delivery time.
+In our chemicals divisions as well, we do business with any supplier meeting our criteria for specifications, quality, price, and delivery time.

-Daikin's CSR Action Plan 2020, which is a medium-term plan taking up key CSR themes, proclaims that we will conduct socially responsible procurement as we tackle issues like the environment, human rights, and labor throughout the supply chain.
+Daikin formulated CSR Action Plan 2020, which is a medium-term plan taking up key CSR themes, as an initiative for the sustainable development of business together with suppliers that runs alongside 'look for good partners' pursuant to our Purchasing Policy.
+This plan proclaims that we will conduct socially responsible procurement as we tackle issues like the environment, human rights, and labor throughout the supply chain.

 In April 2017, Daikin formulated its Supply Chain CSR Promotion Guidelines.
 These guidelines aim to further CSR at suppliers and other partners through stable and ongoing growth.
-In addition to standard requirements such as proper management and abidance with laws and regulations, the guidelines urge suppliers to strive to be better in every aspect of CSR, such as improving performance in the environment, quality, labor safety, and human rights, and abstaining from dealing with companies in war-torn regions.
+In addition to standard requirements such as proper management and abidance with laws and regulations, the guidelines urge suppliers to strive to be better in every aspect of CSR, such as improving performance in the environment, quality, occupational safety, and human rights, and abstaining from dealing with companies in war-torn regions.
+Training based on these guidelines is held internally and at suppliers.

-As part of ongoing assessments of our suppliers conducted every April in our Chemicals Division, we have them fill out questionnaires to diagnose their own compliance and that of their external providers.
+As part of ongoing assessments of our suppliers conducted every April in our chemicals divisions, we have them fill out questionnaires to diagnose their own compliance and that of their external providers.
 These questionnaires contain items related to CSR so that we can follow their progress in this area.

 Under "11.
-Respect for human rights and diversity, and compliance with labor-related laws" of the Supply Chain CSR Promotion Guidelines, the Daikin Group does not use conflict minerals, which are mined under inhumane conditions in the Democratic Republic of the Congo or surrounding countries.
-In July 2013, we established our Basic Policy Regarding Conflict Minerals.
+Respect for human rights and diversity, and compliance with labor-related laws" of the Supply Chain CSR Promotion Guidelines, the Daikin Group strives to identify materials from the Democratic Republic of the Congo and its surrounding countries and recommends suppliers to procure minerals from smelters with conflict-free certification.
+In addition, in July 2013, we established our Basic Policy Regarding Conflict Minerals.

-In our air conditioning divisions, in fiscal 2016 we started an online registration system for results of conflict mineral surveys based on the latest Conflict Mineral Survey EICC Sheet*.
+In our air conditioning divisions, in fiscal 2016 we started an online registration system for results of conflict mineral surveys based on the latest system or tool designed by RMI*.
 This strengthens our system for surveying the procurement sources of conflict minerals.

 To ensure that Daikin does not inadvertently provide assistance to inhuman acts of armed groups in the Democratic Republic of the Congo and surrounding countries, we are taking active measures to uphold appropriate mineral procurement by raising transparency of the supply chain in cooperation with our global business partners.